containers/build/README.md

-# acbuild - the awesome container build tool
+# acbuild - another container build tool

-acbuild, the _awesome container build_ tool, is a command line utility to build and modify container images.
+acbuild is a command line utility to build and modify container images.

 It is intended to provide an image build workflow independent of specific formats; currently, it can output the following types of container images: